Frequently Asked Questions

 Who can be an Operator?

 Anyone can be an Operator.
 All that is required is proof of completion of high school, an adult graduation diploma, or a post-secondary diploma.
+Alternatively, if you wish to become a small systems Operator, high school is not necessary.

 Find out how to order your high school transcript, to include in your application to the Environmental Operators Certification Program (EOCP).